openSUSE/osem/PAYMENTS.md

 As we are using Stripe Checkout for accepting payments, Stripe will help you for filling SAQ for your application.
 You can read the full security documentation [here](https://stripe.com/docs/security).

-## Configure the image for your payment form
-The Stripe payment form uses an image of your organisation to display a personalised form for your application.
-By default, the application comes with a openSUSE icon, but you can display the image of your organisation in place of that by putting the URL of your organisation's image in your corresponding `.env` file as follows:
-  `OSEM_ICON = 'your organisation's sharable image link'`

 ## Configure Stripe to send emails for successful transactions
 Stripe can send email reciepts for every successful payment done through its gateway.